 Scripting FunctionComponents allow the evaluation of JavaScript.
 The scripts can access any number of pins for in and output.
-By default there is a pin 'Input', which is a parameter to the function, and a pin 'Result', which automatically gets the return value of the JavaScript code assigned.
+By default there is a pin 'Input' and a pin 'Result' which automatically gets the return value of the JavaScript code assigned.